Which discount percentage drives the highest conversion rate?

 Discounts for Your Audience

-It's important to remember that the effectiveness of a discount depends on your target audience and product type.
+It’s important to remember that the effectiveness of a discount depends on your target audience and product type.
 Some customers are motivated by smaller, frequent discounts, while others may only be swayed by a large sale event.
-Testing different discount strategies, understanding your customer base, and finding the right balance between driving sales and maintaining profit margins is key.
+Testing different discount strategies and understanding your customer base are important.
+You need to find the right balance between driving sales and maintaining profit margins.
+Understand how coupons and conversions work before giving away huge discounts that hamper your profit.

 FAQs